 Recording an event or scripted program using video camera(s), lighting and sound equipment.
 Videos can be recorded in a studio or in the field and can include a wide variety of variables depending on script requirements and budget.

-Online, synchronous media presentation that is distributed to many viewers over the internet via a streaming service.
-Participants can see and hear the event, but cannot be heard or seen; they often have the option of communicating to the event moderator via an integrated chat function.
-Discovery Commons has HD webasting devices for live events.
+A live media presentation that is also distributed synchronously online to many viewers over the internet via a streaming service.
+A one-to-many form of communication, participants can see and hear the event, but cannot be heard or seen; they often have the option of communicating to the event moderator and other participants via an integrated chat function.
+Discovery Commons has HD webcasting devices for live events.
 While webcasting, the event can also be recorded for later viewing on demand.

 Microphone that does not need a cable to transmit sound, and instead uses radio signals.
 Wireless microphones have the advantage that no cables get in the way of the presenter and avoid any trip hazards, but they require frequent battery refreshes for optimal sound.